jorgeignaciocastro/Jamboy/readme.md

 ## Want to render your own sprite?
 No Problem!

-The Jamboy contain a bitmap converter tool done in JS, it's already attached on the proyect to start using it.
+The Jamboy contain a bitmap converter tool done in JS done by [Matias Iacono](https://github.com/MatiasIac), it's already attached on the proyect to start using it.